THE FOURSQUARE GOSPEL:

 The mission of the Foursquare church stands on the firm foundation of the Great Commission given by Jesus to his disciples in Matthew 28.
 The goal is not just to make converts, but to make disciples who not only believe, but live by the truths that Jesus is our Saviour, Healer, Baptizer with the Holy Spirit and Soon-coming King.

-The logo (above) represents our unswerving presentation of Jesus Christ, God’s Son, to every person in every culture and nation as:
+The logo (above) represents our presentation of Jesus Christ, God’s Son, to every person as:

 - The Saviour: The red colour reminds us of His bloodshed for our salvation and the cross symbolizes the pathway of His redemption of us.
 We all come to Jesus through receiving His love, by grace we are saved.